minetest-mods/drawers/README.md

 front.
 By left- or right-clicking the image you can take or add stacks.
 If you also hold the shift-key only a single item will be removed/added.

+There's also a 'Drawer Controller' which can insert items automatically into a network of drawers.
+Just place the drawers next to each other, so they are connected and the drawer controller will sort the items automatically.
+If you want to connect drawers, but you don't want to place another drawer, just use the 'Drawer Trim'.

+Do you have too many cobblestones for one drawer?
+No problem, just add some drawer upgrades to your drawer!
+They are available in different sizes and are crafted by steel, gold, obsidian, diamonds or mithril.

 ## Notes
 This mod requires Minetest 0.4.14 or later.
 The `default` mod from MTG or the MineClone 2 mods are only optional dependencies for crafting recipes.